Zantac (Ranitidine) Cancer Lawsuits

 Zantac hasn't technically been recalled, but it's no longer available after the U.S. Food and Drug Administration requested complete market removal of the once-popular heartburn medication, and drugmakers complied by pulling Zantac (and its generic counterpart ranitidine) from shelves nationwide.

 For decades, Zantac and ranitidine were available over the counter and via prescription to treat heartburn, ulcers, acid reflux, and similar conditions.
-Ranitidine products have been linked to a number of well-understood and mostly mild side effects over the years, but the recent discovery of a carcinogenic contaminant in ranitidine—and evidence that health risks can increase with time and temperature depending on how the products are stored—brought increased scrutiny, along with hundreds of product liability lawsuits linking Zantac/ranitidine to cancer.
+Ranitidine products have been linked to a number of well-understood and mostly mild side effects over the years, but the discovery of N-nitrosodimethylamine (NDMA), a known carcinogen, in ranitidine—and evidence that health risks can increase with time and temperature depending on how the products are stored—brought increased scrutiny, along with hundreds of product liability lawsuits linking Zantac/ranitidine to cancer.

-As of late 2021, ranitidine products have not come back on the market.
+As of 2024, ranitidine products have not come back on the market.
 The FDA has said:

 If a company can show, through scientific data, that their ranitidine product is stable and the NDMA levels do not increase over time to unsafe levels, FDA may consider allowing that ranitidine product back on the U.S. market.